RandomMeower/TimKahyo/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on stuffs
-- 🌱 I’m currently learning JavaScript && Python
+- 🌱 I’m currently learning Rust, JavaScript && Python
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with gaining new knowledges
 - 💬 Ask me about anything except nsfw && private stuffs